Editor’s note: This article has been updated with new information throughout.

-Democrats control the Senate by a single seat.
-Of the 34 seats up for reelection this year, 23 are held by Democrats and 11 by Republicans — but seven of the seats held by Democrats are competitive races versus only two of the seats held by Republicans.
-Plus, the retirement of Sen. Joe Manchin in deep red West Virginia means that his seat is all but sure to go to the Republican candidate, making it tougher for Democrats to hold onto the upper chamber.
+Headed into Election Day, Democrats controlled the Senate by a single seat.
+Of the 34 seats up for reelection this year, 23 are held by Democrats and 11 by Republicans — but seven of the seats held by Democrats were competitive races versus only two of the seats held by Republicans.
+Plus, the retirement of Sen. Joe Manchin in deep red West Virginia meant that his seat went to outgoing Republican Gov. Jim Justice, making it tougher for Democrats to hold onto the upper chamber.

-The 19th is tracking six Senate races with women in them — in Arizona, Florida, Michigan, Nebraska, Nevada and Wisconsin — that are competitive to varying degrees.
-In Maryland and Delaware, women candidates may make history.
+The 19th tracked six Senate races with women in them — in Arizona, Florida, Michigan, Nebraska, Nevada and Wisconsin — that are competitive to varying degrees.
+In Maryland and Delaware, Black women made history.

-There are also six Senate races in which incumbent women are expected to cruise to reelection: Democrats Mazie Hirono of Hawaii, Elizabeth Warren of Massachusetts, Amy Klobuchar of Minnesota, Kirsten Gillibrand of New York and Maria Cantwell of Washington; and Republican Marsha Blackburn of Tennessee.
+There are also six Senate races in which incumbent women were expected to cruise to reelection, though as of early Wednesday, not all had been called: Democrats Mazie Hirono of Hawaii, Elizabeth Warren of Massachusetts, Amy Klobuchar of Minnesota, Kirsten Gillibrand of New York and Maria Cantwell of Washington; and Republican Marsha Blackburn of Tennessee.

-A few other races could help determine control of the chamber.
-Sen. Jon Tester in Montana is considered the most endangered Democrat up for reelection this year.
-He is being challenged by Republican Tim Sheehy, a businessman and retired Navy SEAL.
-Democratic Sens.
-Sherrod Brown in Ohio and Bob Casey in Pennsylvania are trying to respectively fend off Bernie Moreno, a car dealership owner, and David McCormick, a former hedge fund executive, in two competitive races in the Great Lakes states.
+Sen. Jon Tester in Montana was considered the most endangered Democrat up for reelection this year and is projected to lose to Republican Tim Sheehy, a businessman and retired Navy SEAL.
+Democratic Sen. Sherrod Brown in Ohio is projected to lose to Republican Bernie Moreno, a car dealership owner.
+And Sen. Bob Casey in Pennsylvania is still trying to fend off Republican David McCormick, a former hedge fund executive.

-In addition, Democratic Rep. Colin Allred is mounting a surprisingly strong challenge to Republican Sen. Ted Cruz in Texas.
+Democratic Rep. Colin Allred mounted a surprisingly strong challenge to Sen. Ted Cruz in Texas but the incumbent Republican is projected to win.

-Here are the competitive races we’re watching with women in them:
+Here are the competitive races we’re watching with women in them — all projected outcomes are from Decision Desk HQ.

 Arizona